nishaq503/MergeSAT-Paper/README.md

-# MergeSAT
+# MergeSAT Paper

-This repo contains my attempt at writing a new SAT solver.
+This repo contains the Paper for my SAT solver MergeSAT.
-Let's see where it goes.